-Language Comparative Specialist Dissertation studies culture modules culture modules Consolidate vour Select modules that Work in depth with This 10,000 word language proficiency in compare aspects of specialist researchers dissertation enables oral and written language language, culture and in Chinese-speaking, you to specialise in classes.
-Former society across different German-speaking, a subject of your choice French-speaking and beginner and advanced countries. and develop skills in Spanish-speaking research and extended level students are taught together in Year 4. cultures around the analysis. globe.
+Language Comparative Specialist Dissertation studies culture modules culture modules Consolidate vour Select modules that Work in depth with This 10,000 word language proficiency in compare aspects of specialist researchers dissertation enables oral and written language language, culture and in the cultures of you to specialise in China, Germany, classes.
+Former society across different a subject of your choice beginner and advanced countries.
+France and the and develop skills in French-speaking research and extended level students are taught together in Year 4. world, Spain, and Latin analysis.
+America.